Hillhouse Investment

-Hillhouse Investment Management Ltd. is a Singapore‑headquartered global investment firm founded in 2005 by Chinese investor Lei Zhang.
-The firm built its early track record in mainland China after receiving seed capital from the Yale University endowment, with early stakes in companies such as Tencent.
+Hillhouse Investment Management Ltd. is a Singapore‑headquartered global investment firm founded by Lei Zhang in 2005.
+The firm began operations with global investments in public equities after receiving seed capital from the Yale University endowment, with early stakes in companies such as Tencent, JD.com Inc, and Baidu.
+Currently, Hillhouse Investment funds businesses of various scale and lifecycle stages.

-Hillhouse has offices in Singapore, Hong Kong, Beijing and Shanghai with additional international offices in New York City and London.
+Hillhouse maintains offices in Singapore, Hong Kong, Beijing, Shanghai, New York City, London and Abu Dhabi.

-Hillhouse's assets under management ("AUM") were US$73.3 billion as of July 2021.
-In October 2021, Hillhouse raised US$18 billion for its fifth flagship private equity fund, breaking the previous record set by KKR's US$15 billion pan-Asia private equity fund raised that same year.
+Hillhouse's assets under management (AUM) are estimated at as of 2026.
+In October 2021, Hillhouse raised for its fifth flagship private equity fund, breaking the previous record set by KKR's pan-Asia private equity fund raised that same year.

-Hillhouse is a long-term fundamental research-driven equity investor, investing in all equity stages in sectors including consumer, healthcare, technology, and financials services.
+Hillhouse invests in sectors including consumer, healthcare, technology, and financials services.

 History

-Lei Zhang founded Hillhouse Investment in June 2005 with an initial US$20 million of seed capital from the Yale University endowment through David Swensen, Yale's Chief Investment Officer at the time.
+Lei Zhang founded Hillhouse Investment in China in June 2005 with an initial of seed capital from the Yale University endowment through David Swensen, Yale's Chief Investment Officer at the time.

-By 2017, the firm had participated in more private equity acquisitions in the Asia-Pacific region than any other private equity firm, totaling $26 billion worth of transactions.
+By 2017, the firm had participated in more private equity acquisitions in the Asia-Pacific region than any other private equity firm, totaling worth of transactions.